nicholas-fedor/watchtower/docs/advanced-features/http-api/index.md

 This should be set using the [HTTP API Token](../../configuration/arguments/index.md#http_api_token) configuration option.

-All requests to the `/v1/update` endpoint will require a `Token` field in the request header with the predefined HTTP API token value.
+All requests to the `/v1/update` endpoint will require an `Authorization: Bearer <token>` header with the predefined HTTP API token value.

 ##### Address and Port Configuration